 - If at least one S-NSSAI in the Requested NSSAI is not available in the current UE's Tracking Area, the NSSF may provide a Target NSSAI for the purpose of allowing the NG-RAN to redirect the UE to a cell of a TA in another frequency band supporting network slices not available in the current TA as described in clause 5.3.4.3.3.

 - The NSSF returns to the current AMF the Allowed NSSAI for the applicable Access Type, the mapping of each S-NSSAI of the Allowed NSSAI to the Subscribed S-NSSAIs if determined and the target AMF Set, or, based on configuration, the list of candidate AMF(s).
 The NSSF may return the NRF(s) to be used to select NFs/services within the selected Network Slice instance(s), and the NRF to be used to determine the list of candidate AMF(s) from the AMF Set.
 The NSSF may return NSI ID(s) to be associated to the Network Slice instance(s) corresponding to certain S-NSSAIs.
-NSSF may return the rejected S-NSSAI(s) as described in clause 5.15.4.1.
+The NSSF may return the rejected S-NSSAI(s) as described in clause 5.15.4.1.
 The NSSF may return the Configured NSSAI for the Serving PLMN and the associated mapping of the Configured NSSAI to HPLMN S-NSSAIs.
 The NSSF may return Target NSSAI as described in clause 5.3.4.3.3.

 - Depending on the available information and based on configuration, the AMF may query the appropriate NRF (e.g. locally pre-configured or provided by the NSSF) with the target AMF Set.
 The NRF returns a list of candidate AMFs.